 Instructions

-- Skin the sausages by removing the meat from the skins.
-Place the sausage meat into a mixing bowl and mix together until evenly combined.
+- Skin the sausages by removing the skins from the meat.
+Place the sausage meat into a mixing bowl and mix together until evenly combined.6 Sausages

 - Divide the sausage meat into 4 sections and form each section into a long sausage shape.

 - Unroll the puff pastry sheet and leave it on the parchment paper that comes with it.
-With a pizza cutter or sharp knife, cut the pastry in half lengthways then across to create 4 quarters of pastry.
+With a pizza cutter or sharp knife, cut the pastry in half lengthways then across to create 4 quarters of pastry.320 g Readymade Puff Pastry (1 pack)

 - Whisk an egg and brush one section of pastry with the egg wash.
-Then, place one piece of sausage on top of the egg washed pastry and align it to the top.(Watch the video to see how I did this.)
+Then, place one piece of sausage on top of the egg washed pastry and align it to the top.(Watch the video to see how I did this.)1 Egg

 - Roll the pastry around the sausage meat and press the edges with your fingers.
 Repeat for the remaining three sheets of pastry and sausage meat.